leonoverweel/leonoverweel.com/content/projects/2018/mlp-2-emnist-architectures.md

 description: "Implemented convolutional and max-pooling layers of a convolutional neural network and experimented with different network architectures on the EMNIST handwritten character recognition task."
 ---

-This is the [second coursework](http://www.inf.ed.ac.uk/teaching/courses/mlp/2018-19/mlp_cw2_2018-19.pdf) for semester one of the the [Machine Learning Practical (MLP)](http://web.archive.org/web/20190411171457/http://www.inf.ed.ac.uk/teaching/courses/mlp/index-2018.html) course I took as part of my MSc Artificial Intelligence at the University of Edinburgh.
+This is the [second coursework](http://www.inf.ed.ac.uk/teaching/courses/mlp/2018-19/mlp_cw2_2018-19.pdf) for semester one of the [Machine Learning Practical (MLP)](http://web.archive.org/web/20190411171457/http://www.inf.ed.ac.uk/teaching/courses/mlp/index-2018.html) course I took as part of my MSc Artificial Intelligence at the University of Edinburgh.
 For this coursework, I experimented with many different convolutional neural network architectures, and found several improvements over the baseline for recognizing handwritten letters and numbers in the [EMNIST dataset](https://www.nist.gov/node/1298471/emnist-dataset).

 The implementation part was relatively low-level, using numpy and SciPy to implement convolutional and max pooling layers inside the [MLP framework](https://github.com/CSTR-Edinburgh/mlpractical) in Python.